vladkorotnev/traktor-obs-relay/readme.md

 * `/artwork/<deck letter>`: get the artwork for the track playing in the specified deck.
 Currently only reading artwork from FLAC and MP3 files is supported.
 * `/subtitles/<deck letter>`: get the subtitle file for the track playing in the specified deck.
 It should reside in the same folder as the track, with the same name and the extension `ass` for Advanced Substation format.
 E.g. if you are playing a track from `D:\Music\The Beatles\Help.mp3`, the subtitles should be located in `D:\Music\The Beatles\Help.ass`.
 * `/video/<deck letter>`: get the video file for the track playing in the specified deck.
 It should reside in the same folder as the track, with the same name and the extension `mp4` or `webm`.
 E.g. if you are playing a track from `D:\Music\The Beatles\Help.mp3`, the video should be located in `D:\Music\The Beatles\Help.webm`.
+* `/filename/<deck letter>`: get the song filename without extension for the track playing in the specified deck.
+Used with `auto-vj-uri.html`.

 ## About the bundled widgets